 If you're thinking about taking the plunge and buying a vacation property, we've got a few suggestions for you.

 First, no matter what, you should do your best to think about this as an investment property.
 You'll make your decision based on the bottom line.
 That means doing the research.
 You need to know the area you're buying and understand its tourism cycles.
 Get to know the average occupancy rate of rentals similar to your own and have an idea of what the average renter is like.
-Then, factor in average length of stay and how much wear and tear that might entail for your property each year.
+Then, factor in the average length of stay and how much wear and tear that might entail for your property each year.

 Then, do the math.
-Conservatively, can you reach positive cash flow (or at least break even)?
+Conservatively, can you reach positive cash flow (or at least break-even)?
 If not, no matter how much you love the area, move on and find a place that better fits your criteria.

 Making a rental plan